pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 - importing the mono-repo's root as a project into IntelliJ.
 - work with each of the sub-folders in the same way you would a project containing a single workload.
 I.e:
-   - click on `Tiltfile` in the submodule to start live update for that module.
+   - click on a `Tiltfile` in a submodule to start live update for that module.
-   - click on a `workload.yaml` in the submodule to deploy and debug that module.
+   - click on a `workload.yaml` in a submodule to deploy and debug that module.

 ### Alternate structure: Services with build-time inter-dependencies

 Some monorepos may not be setup to have completely independent builds for its submodules.
-Instead submodule `pom.xml` files may be setup to have some build-time interdependencies.
+Instead the submodules' `pom.xml` files may be setup to have some build-time interdependencies.
 For example:

 - a submodule `pom.xml` might reference the parent `pom.xml` as a common place for centralised dependency management.
-- a microservice submodules may reference eachother (as a maven `<dependencies>`).
+- a microservice submodule may reference another (as a maven `<dependency>`).
-  While somemwhat discouraged this may be the easiest way to avoid code-duplication between them.
+  While somemwhat discouraged this may be the easiest way to avoid code-duplication between workloads.
-- microservice submodules may reference one ore more 'shared' libary modules that contain shared utilities or DTO classes.
+- several microservice submodules may reference one ore more 'shared' libary modules.

 You can work with such projects provided you make a few adjustments:

 - the `workload.yaml` should not point to a subfolder but to the repo root (since submodules have dependencies on code outside of their own subfolder, all source code from the repo needs to be supplied to the workload builder).
 - the `workload.yaml` needs to specify additional buildpack arguments via environment
   variables (these differentiate which submodule is actually being targetted by the build)